-Hollander's attack does not state a claim for relief.
-To begin with, he is not a Columbia student and he has never taken, or attempted to take, a women's studies course, let alone been the victim of any discriminatory conduct in such a class.
-He therefore lacks standing to sue.
-His section 1983 equal protection claim fails for the additional reason that Columbia is not a "state actor."
+Plaintiffs' attack does not state a claim for relief.
+To begin with, neither Den Hollander nor Nosal has ever taken, or attempted to take, a women's studies course, let alone been the victim of any discriminatory conduct in such a class.
+Both plaintiffs therefore lack standing to sue.
+Plaintiffs' section 1983 equal protection claim fails for the additional reason that

+Columbia is not a "state actor."
 Like almost all colleges and universities, Columbia is subject to certain state regulations and it receives some state funds, but such dealings with the state have repeatedly and consistently been held an insufficient basis on which to treat the actions of a private university as the actions of the state.

 Most fundamentally, the Complaint does not allege discrimination against men.
 It does not allege the deprivation of any opportunity or benefit available to women.
 Women's studies courses are open to both men and women, and the University offers countless courses that, whether or not denominated "men's studies," teach the thought and actions of men in every field of human endeavor.
-While Hollander may feel that women's studies teaches a "false belief system," the Court has no role to play in evaluating the substantive merits or demerits of differing philosophies.
+While plaintiffs may feel that women's studies teaches a "false belief system" (id. $\P$ 93), the Court has no role to play in evaluating the substantive merits or demerits of differing philosophies.
 Fundamental notions of academic freedom, rooted in the First Amendment, prohibit the government, including the courts, from deciding which ideas are good and which bad, which are worthy of being taught and which are not, which should be permitted and which prohibited.

-Put otherwise, Hollander alleges no actual discriminatory conduct; he does not allege that men and women are treated differently at Columbia.
-He may disagree, vehemently, with feminist ideas, as he sees them, but no law empowers the courts to adopt the political or ideological views of one litigant and, based on those views, tell a university what it can and cannot teach.
-Just as Hollander thinks that women's studies courses depict men as the oppressors of women and the cause of the world's ills (id. $\P$ 30), others might claim that African-American studies courses depict whites as the oppressors of blacks and the cause of the world's ills.
-And just as the fact that some might hold the latter view would not justify an injunction barring the teaching of African-American studies, so Hollander's take on feminism does not justify barring Columbia's faculty from teaching women's studies.
-In the absence of actual discriminatory behavior, an individual's objection to the content of a university course raises no issue for the Court.
+Put otherwise, plaintiffs allege no actual discriminatory conduct; they do not allege that men and women are treated differently at Columbia.
+In fact, their Complaint does not allege anything at all about any actual class ever taught at the University.
+The Complaint is a wholly abstract, ideological polemic against plaintiffs' version of feminism.
+But while plaintiffs may disagree, vehemently, with feminist ideas, as they see them, no law empowers the courts to adopt the political or ideological views of one pair of litigants and, based on those views, tell a university what it can and cannot teach.
+Just as plaintiffs think that women's studies courses depict men as the oppressors of women and the cause of the world's ills (id. $\P$ 77), others might claim that African-American studies courses depict whites as the oppressors of blacks and the cause of the world's ills.
+And just as the fact that some might hold the latter view would not justify an injunction barring the teaching of African-American studies, so plaintiffs' take on feminism does not justify barring Columbia's faculty from teaching women's studies.
+In the absence of actual discriminatory behavior, two individuals' disagreement with the content of a university course raises no issue for the Court.
 To the contrary, it is the Court's duty to protect the marketplace of ideas by rejecting any demand that books be burned or classes banned.